Slavic migrations to the Balkans: Migration routes (archaeology)

 A pattern of settlement movement can be observed from lands north and northeast of the Carpathians, with Upper Tisza in the Carpathian Basin as transitory territory.
-Pottery in Northwestern Romania can be grouped into (1) Prague-Korchak culture (2) Penkovka and Kolochin culture (3) and Lazuri-Pişcolt horizon from mid-6th century with analogies in Northwestern Ukraine, Southern Belarus, Southeastern Poland, and Slovakia (with Upper Vistula and San river Polish sites argued as a bridge to Northwestern Romania).
+Pottery in Northwestern Romania can be grouped into (1) Prague-Korchak culture (2) Penkovka and Kolochin culture (3) and Lazuri-Pişcolt horizon from the mid-6th century with analogies in Northwestern Ukraine, Southern Belarus, Southeastern Poland, and Slovakia (with Upper Vistula and San river Polish sites argued as a bridge to Northwestern Romania).
 The distribution of clay "breadcakes", related to house ovens, found in the Upper Tisza and Lower Danube regions of Romania and to the north of the Carpathians (basins of Teteriv, Bug and Upper Vistula river) also show "probable indication of the territory of origin and the directions of the Early Slavs' migrations".
 Elements of Penkovka were also present in the Middle Danube region in the Carpathian Basin.
 First wave of Slavic settlers in Bulgaria were around forts and related to Antae of Penkovka culture (probably as Byzantine foederati), while second wave by Sclaveni with different ceramics with analogies in Muntenia and Slovakia settled away of such locations.
 Sites from Silistra with Korchak culture pottery were dated to the end of the 6th century.